 Strategic Planning

 Wal-Mart stores and its affiliates seek to provide the people of India with high quality products at low prices with the help of WTO and other countries through new trade agreements and negotiations.
-With the joint venture with the Bharti Group, it is our goal to employ local suppliers, farmers, vendors, and businesses through imports and domestic goods and services.
-In order to help India sustain economic growth, we intend to stay and provide quality goods and services to all citizens of India.
+With the joint venture with Bharti Enterprise, it is our goal to employ local suppliers, farmers, vendors, and businesses through imports and domestic goods and services.
+In order to help India sustain economic growth we intend to stay and provide quality goods and services to all citizens of India.

 Entry modes:

-The best entry mode method that serves in the interest of Wal-Mart would be a joint venture with Bharti; therefore creating Wal-Mart Bharti Group.
-Joint venture will be gained through the assistance of the WTO and the Government of India with agreements with the Bharti Group.
+The best entry mode method that serves in the interest of Wal-Mart would be a joint venture with Bharti Enterprise; therefore creating Bharti Wal-Mart Private Limited .
+Joint venture will be gained through the assistance of the WTO and the Government of India with agreements with the Bharti Enterprise.
 The joint venture will help Wal-Mart manage cultural differences and provide Wal-Mart with a base to learn about the new market.

 Organizational structure:

 In order to maintain costs, provide opportunities for our employees, and promote sustainability, our organization will be constructed as divisional structure following the category of Wal-Mart International.
-As part of Wal-Mart International divisional structure, with a new name LimitedWal-Mart Bharti group, our team will focus on the specific goals of providing quality products and excellent service to our customers.
+As part of Wal-Mart International divisional structure, with a new name Bharti Wal-Mart Private Limited, our team will focus on the specific goals of providing quality products and excellent service to our customers.
 Wal-Mart allows each division to focus on certain goals.
-Business decisions will be entirely approved by Wal-Mart-Bharti Group.
+Business decisions will be entirely approved by Bharti Wal-Mart Private Limited.

 Strategic Alliance:

-To be successful in this business joint venture, we as part of Wal-Mart International divisional and with our new partner the Bharti Group, we will partner with local vendors, local suppliers, and competitive entities in India to provide the citizens of India with quality products at low prices.
+To be successful in this business joint venture, Wal-Mart International division and Bharti Enterprise, will partner with local vendors, local suppliers, and competitive entities in India to provide the citizens of India with quality products at low prices.
 It is our primary concern that Wal-Mart International understands the needs and wants of our new customers; therefore we are dedicated to understanding cultural differences within the country of India.

 Action Plan

-Our business operations in India will be solely operated by Wal-Mart Bharti Group.
-As a division of Wal-Mart stores, Wal-Mart Bharti Group will focus on specific goals such as providing quality products and services.
+Our business operations in India will be solely operated by Bharti Wal-Mart Private Limited.
+As a division of Wal-Mart stores, Bharti Wal-Mart Private Limited will focus on specific goals such as providing quality products and services.
 Our division is committed to finding and developing global talent and building teams that reflects today’s world.
 Sustainability will also be our focus because it makes our company better.
 By reducing waste, lowering costs, driving innovation, and helping people save money so they can live better, we will be participating in aiding India to sustain economic growth.
 As part of Wal-Mart, we will also develop a workforce by providing all associates with opportunities to learn, grow, and advance.
-We will establish a central base of operations for Wal-Mart Bharti Group within New Dehli which will be the central base for finances, development teams, engineering, administrative, primary communications, and project management.
+We will establish a central base of operations for Bharti Wal-Mart Private Limited within New Delhi which will be the central base for finances, development teams, engineering, administrative, primary communications, and project management.

 Module 7: FINANCING SOURCES FOR GLOBAL BUSINESS OPERATIONS